askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 [![VAST Pipeline Source Query Cone Search](../img/cone-search-ok.png){: loading=lazy }](../img/cone-search-ok.png)
 [![VAST Pipeline Source Query Cone Search](../img/cone-search-bad.png){: loading=lazy }](../img/cone-search-bad.png)

-Once the coordinates have been entered the radius value must also be specified as done in the screenshot above.
-Use the dropdown menu to set the radius unit to be `arcsec`, `arcmin` or `deg`.
+Once the coordinates have been entered the radius value must also be specified as shown in the screenshot above.
+Use the dropdown menu to change the radius unit to be `arcsec`, `arcmin` or `deg`.

 #### Name Resolver